pdir/contao-fontloader/README.md

 -----

 Contao Font Loader provides a administrative interface for browsing and applying web fonts from a variety of sources to layouts.
-The Font Loader is able to load fonts from Typekit.
-Other sources will be available soon (Google Fonts, Fonts.com).
+The Font Loader is able to load fonts from Typekit and Google Fonts.
+Other sources will be available soon (Fontdeck, Fonts.com).

 System requirements